Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The inclusion and intersection properties

 \subsection{Dimension 2}

 The two-dimensional case is by far the easiest, so we deal with it first.
 First, the inclusion property appears, for example, in \cite[Section 3.6]{FM}.
 In turn, the intersection property is a direct consequence of the Alexander method, see \cite[Section 2.3]{FM}.
+Finally, the cancellation property boils down to the classification theorem of compact surfaces.

+We now move onto the cases of Cantor manifolds of dimension bigger than two.
+First, the cancellation property in dimension 3 is afforded by the Prime Decomposition Theorem for 3-manifolds, while the fact that the Cantor manifolds of Theorem \ref{thm:highdim} also have this property is an immediate consequence of a result of Kreck \cite{Kr99} (see also \cite[Corollary 6.4]{GRW18}), stated as Theorem \ref{thm:cancellation} above.